-Since the product is open source, the true number of constructed turbines is unknown.
+Since the product is open source, the exact number of constructed turbines is unknown.

-The Piggott Turbine can be constructed for 6 different sizes, with parts required to construct each available here.
+The Piggott Turbine can be constructed for 6 different sizes.
 Turbines range from 1.2 – 4.2 meters in diameter, and are available in 12V, 24V, and 48V models.

 All technical information is available in the instruction manual, but Hugh Piggott is available for email for any outstanding questions at email@example.com.

-All the components for construction are common manufacturing materials and parts that are most likely available in country, or can be purchased from Wind Turbine Supplies available here.
+All the components for construction are common manufacturing materials and parts that are most likely available in country, or can be purchased from Wind Turbine Supplies.